aaronralls/aaronralls.github.io/_posts/2019-11-27-What-is-new-in-Azure-this-week.md

 I used to hate to read.

-In high school we had books we had to read, well I was supposed to read them.
+In high school, we had books we had to read, well I was supposed to read them.

 They were dreadful titles like ["Wuthering Heights"][WutheringHeightsWiki].

-That turned me off on reading until I was in the US NAVY, stuck on an air craft carrier in the middle of the ocean with nothing to do.
+That turned me off on reading until I was in the US NAVY, stuck on an aircraft carrier in the middle of the ocean with nothing to do.

-I picked up a friends book and found I liked to read.
+I picked up a friend's book and found I liked to read.

 Fast forward to the start of my IT career...I realized I enjoyed to read because I liked to learn more and reading was an efficient way for me to do so.

 I would read books on COM like the ["Essential COM"][EssentialCOMbook] book by [Don Box][DonBoxWiki] and try to understand every detail like I was staring at a beautiful painting trying to take in all its meaning.

-My eagerness to read has helped me keep up with the never ending changes in IT.
+My eagerness to read has helped me keep up with the never-ending changes in IT.

 So find some time each day to read something.